NexMirror/Kallithea/docs/setup.rst

     paster make-config Kallithea my.ini

 This will create the file ``my.ini`` in the current directory.
-This configuration file contains the various settings for Kallithea, e.g., proxy port, email settings, usage of static files, cache, Celery settings, and logging.
+This configuration file contains the various settings for Kallithea, e.g. proxy port, email settings, usage of static files, cache, Celery settings, and logging.